biow0lf/eve-online-atlas/README.md

 *  Out of the 471,577 planets in mapCelestialStatistics all of them have fragmented and mass = 0.
 *  No way to get station services from outposts.
 *  Planets/moons/asteroid belts should be in their own table.
+*  Should remove the "DEPRECATED DIVISIONS" from crpNpcDivisions table.

 ### Other Issues ###
 * Multiple word character names break chat log modified time